Great Divergence: Sub-Saharan Africa

-East Africa

 For most of the first millennium AD, the Axumite Kingdom in East Africa had a powerful navy and trading links reaching as far as the Byzantine Empire and India.
 Between the 14th and 17th centuries, the Ajuran Sultanate in modern-day Somalia practiced hydraulic engineering and developed new systems for agriculture and taxation, which continued to be used in parts of the Horn of Africa as late as the 19th century.

 On the east coast of Africa, Swahili kingdoms had a prosperous trading empire.
 Swahili cities were important trading ports along the Indian Ocean, engaging in trade with the Middle East and Far East.
 Kingdoms in southeast Africa also developed extensive trade links with other civilizations as far away as China and India.
 The institutional framework for long-distance trade across political and cultural boundaries had long been strengthened by the adoption of Islam as a cultural and moral foundation for trust among and with traders.